chikoski/rust-handson/docs/content_en.md

     retq
 ~~~

-* An assembly code emmtied from sum_positive with release build
+* An assembly code emitted from sum_positive with release build

 ---

 ## Set up

 * Online compiler: [http://play.rust-lang.org/](http://play.rust-lang.org/)
-* Install Rust compiler to your own environment, if you want to do at offline.
+* Install Rust compiler to your own environment, if you want to do it offline.

 ----